nodejs/abi-stable-node/napi_js_data.md

 #### Parameters
 - `[in]  env`: The environment that the API is invoked under
-- `[in]  utf8name`: A string representing the name of the function encoded as utf8
+- `[in]  utf8name`: A string representing the name of the function encoded as UTF8
 - `[in]  cb`: A function pointer to the native function to be invoked when the created function is invoked from JavaScript
-- `[in]  data`: Optional arbitrary context data to be passed in to the callback when the function is invoked
+- `[in]  data`: Optional arbitrary context data to be passed into the native function when it is invoked
 - `[out] result`: A `napi_value` representing a JavaScript Function

 #### Return value
 - `napi_ok` if the API succeeded.

 #### Description
-This API returns a N-API value corresponding to a JavaScript Function object.
+This API returns an N-API value corresponding to a JavaScript Function object.
 It's used to wrap native functions so that they can be invoked from JavaScript.

 JavaScript Functions are described in [Section 19.2](https://tc39.github.io/ecma262/#sec-function-objects)